wrungel/bugs/tx-observer-test/README.md

 This test shows:
 ----------------

-Sending transactional CDI events in a managed flush doesn't work in Wildfly 8.2.0.Final.
+Sending transactional CDI events from an JPA callback in a *managed flush* throws `IllegalStateException (ARJUNA016082)` in Wildfly 8.2.0.Final.

 Executing the test